NGPVAN/job-descriptions/advertisements/ngpvan hacker news blurb.md

-NGP VAN | REMOTE ONSITE
+NGP VAN | REMOTE

 We are hiring for several engineering and engineering-adjacent positions.
-Here's a point-in-time list, but you can get a more accurate accounting from our careers page at https://www.bonterratech.com/.
+Here's a point-in-time list, but you can get a more accurate accounting from our careers page at https://www.ngpvan.com/careers/.

 - Software Team Lead - Boston/Somerville - C#/React/MSSQL - https://ngpvan.applytojob.com/apply/VKqDeWELMi/Software-Team-Lead